Cough Medicine Abuse by Teens

 Don't buy extra OTC drugs to "stock up."

-Don't allow your children to keep OTC drugs in the bedroom, backpack or school locker.
+Don't allow your children to keep OTC drugs in their bedroom, backpack, or school

 Use OTC and prescription medicines responsibly yourself.